Digital product design towards sustainability and circular economy

 Physical products have a more visible footprint.
 Designers of such products are increasingly involved in the evolution towards a circular economy.
 But when digital product designers have to create something sustainable, they face a terrain of uncertainty and fictional intangibility that can turn into paralysis.

 Design is about balancing user desirability, business viability and technical feasibility.
-Sustainability has often been added to the famous Venn diagram (LINK), but is it really a must-have to ensure the success of a new product?
+Sustainability has often been added to the Venn diagram representing these three lenses, but is it really a must-have to ensure the success of a new product?
 Probably not, but when you design with sustainability in mind, you develop energy-efficient products that technically improve the performance and optimisation of the product.
 For example, lighter technology makes things faster while enhancing user satisfaction.
 So, a more sustainable design indirectly means a more efficient, desirable, and profitable outcome.

 Sustainability and the business outcomes achieved with it are especially relevant if you consider the low success rates of digital products.
 77% of downloaded apps go unused after 3 days, and 90% after a month.
 Designing, developing, communicating, and downloading these products requires a considerable amount of effort and energy that is profoundly wasted.
 Creating more apps and adding more data is not a sustainable and profitable strategy.
 The challenge of digital products is how to achieve more using less, and this is where you need a strong digital design partner to help you grow.